kismetwireless/kismet/docs/dev/webui.md

 });
 ```

-When using conversion functions, always return the unmodified frequency if no conversion can be found - often devices can be mixed from multiple phy types and frequencies which do not correspond to any known channel may be passed to your conversion function.
+When using conversion functions, always return the unmodified frequency if no conversion can be found - often devices can be mixed from multiple plugins and frequencies which do not correspond to any known channel may be passed to your conversion function.